-- 1. Implement whole-school approaches.
-A whole-school approach establishes common values and norms, promotes a sense of belonging to the school community and builds trusting relationships, leaving fewer students in crisis. - 2.
-Take necessary measures to achieve students' buy-in and participation in restorative practices.
-This influences their trust and relationship with those implementing the practices. - Schools implementing restorative practices should build in ongoing coaching and support for teachers.
+- 1. Implement whole school approaches.
+A whole school approach establishes common values and norms, promotes a sense of belonging to the school community and builds trusting relationships, leaving fewer students in crisis. - 2.
+Take necessary measures to achieve students' buy in and participation in restorative practices.
+This influences their trust and relationship with those implementing the practice. - Schools implementing restorative practices should build in on-going coaching and support for teachers.
 Additional interventions and professional developments such as those focusing on cultural sensitivities should be incorporated into trainings to reduce racial and ethnic disparities. - 4.
 Baltimore City Schools should continue to adopt a disciplinary code that includes restorative practices.
-City Schools should also commit to substantial professional development on how to interpret discipline policies and protocols, restorative practices, and related relationship-building approaches. - 5.
-Circles should be used following sustained absences such as incarceration or suspensions to welcome students back to school. - 6.
-Shifting the attitudes and sensibilities of school personnel may take one to three years and the deep shift to a restorative-oriented school climate may require three to five years.
+City Schools should also commit to substantial professional development in how to interpret discipline policies and protocols, restorative practices, and related relationship-building approaches. - 5.
+Circles should be used following sustained absence, such as incarceration or suspensions to welcome students back to school. - 6.
+Shifting the attitudes and sensibilities of school personnel may take one to three years and the deep shift to a restorative oriented school climate may require three to five years.
 Baltimore City Schools should operate under this timeline. - 7.
 School and district leaders need to communicate a strong vision and commitment to restorative practices. - 8.
 Administrators and educators should conduct readiness assessments to develop a theory of change and timeline for implementation. - 9.
-While all staff should be trained in restorative practices, at least one staff member should develop sufficient expertise to offer ongoing coaching and support. - 10.
-Schools should leverage community resources (e.g., local non-profits focused on community building and youth engagement) to ease the burdens of implementation.
+Schools should have at least one trained staff member to act as a restorative practices coordinator and trainer to offer ongoing training and support. - 10.
+Schools should leverage community resources (e.g. local non-profits focused on community building and youth engagement) to ease the burdens of implementation.